 Your dog is always going to be happy to see you and will love having your attention.

 This behavior ensures your dog wants to be with you all the time, which helps with the loneliness, you may feel if you’re depressed.
-A pup will keep you company and offer a sense of security.
-For those who are later in life, this company can be precious to staying emotionally healthy.
+A hound will keep you company and offer a sense of security.
+For those who are older, this company can be precious and essential to staying emotionally healthy.

 If you live alone and are dealing with depression, you can count on your dog to be happy to see you and spend time with you.
-Pet dogs are great for breaking a pattern of individuality.
+Dogs are great for breaking a pattern of individuality and aloneness.

 That companionship boosts the oxytocin and dopamine in your brain, creating good feelings.
 In this way, dogs make it easier for you to be happy and reduce stress.

 The companionship you share with your dog will build your bond later on.
 You will develop a healthier relationship built on trust.
-A canine will reward its owner with unconditional love, a great benefit for how dogs help with depression.
+A hound will reward their owner with unconditional love, and this is how dogs help with depression.

 Part of keeping a dog is taking care of it.
 Your dog will learn to appreciate this care.
 Over time, the bond you build with your animal will become mutually beneficial, as your dog will trust you and become your friend.